 - How long have you had symptoms?

 - Who is your doctor?

-- What is your diabetic medical history?
-(A diabetic medical history should include the type and duration of diabetes, past glycemic control, medications and systemic history.)
+- What is your diabetes-related medical history?
+(A diabetes-related medical history should include the type and duration of diabetes, past glycemic stability, medications and systemic history.)

 Note: There are ways to improve patients’ vision by monitoring their systemic medications.
 For example, pioglitazone and rosiglitazone have been associated with the development of macular edema, which resolves with cessation of the drugs.